 - Quick Tip: Animals with short hair (or no hair at all!) are significantly more sensitive to sun exposure.
 Putting sunscreen on these breeds is a good preventative measure, but always make sure that the ingredients are safe and animal-friendly before you do so.

-- Visit the vet!
-Regular check-ups are always a good idea, but they are especially important in the spring and early summer so your pet can get tested for heart-worm and other parasites.
+- Regular check-ups are always a good idea, but they are especially important in the spring and early summer so your pet can get tested for heart-worm and other parasites.

 At Barkefellers, we also take several of our own precautions to beat the summer heat!
 For example…

-- Styling for summer.
-In our grooming salons, we offer summer cuts and shed less treatments to ensure that your pup is comfortable and weather-ready all summer long.
+- In our grooming salons, we offer summer cuts and shed less treatments to ensure that your pup is comfortable and weather-ready all summer long.